BioComputing's Network-Graph Tool

 <!ATTLIST context %node; >

-The three possible context elements are as follows:
+The two possible context elements are as follows:

 context/input: an inflow from the context,